suffolklibraries/lgc/content/collections/events/sketchbook-club.md

 booking_link: 'https://www.rockpaperscissors.org.uk/shop/highschoolerssketchbookclub'
 cta: 'This event is run by Rock Paper Scissors, for more information please visit: [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)'
 address_line_2: '131 Fore Street'
+attendance_information: '11-18 years'
 ---
-A weekly drawing session for 11-18 year olds to hone their craft.
+A weekly drawing session at The Hold for 11-18 year olds to hone their craft.